Your Guide to Peripheral Artery & Vein Intervention

 Pre-op Instructions

-• Fasting: You'll likely be asked to fast for 6-8 hours before the procedure.
+• Fasting: You will likely be asked to fast for 8 hours before the procedure.

-• Medication Review: Inform your doctor about all medications and supplements you are taking.
+• Medication Review: Inform your physician about all medications and supplements you are taking.
 Some medications may need to be adjusted or stopped, especially blood thinners.

 • Preparation: Shower with antibacterial soap the night before or the morning of the procedure to minimize the risk of infection.